 - Make sure you have Account Admin permissions to disable the built-in Secret Manager.

-For more information, see API Permissions Reference.
+For more information, go to Permissions Reference.

 - When you disable the built-in Secret Manager, Harness does not move your existing secrets to another secret manager.